North York Centre station: History

+The station was initially proposed as part of the North Yonge subway extension, which extended the Yonge line to Finch.
+At the time, it was called Park Home station.
+However, it and a proposal to rough in the station were rejected at the time.

 North York Centre opened in 1987 in what was then the City of North York as an infill station of the Yonge–University line.

 This station was added by excavating alongside the existing tracks, on a level section of route provided for this purpose when the line was built.
 The view across the tracks between platforms is not as open as most stations, as the solid concrete wall had to retain its load-bearing strength, and smaller openings were cut.

 In late 2007 the TTC began work to make the station accessible to those with limited mobility, and in November 2009 the work was completed.
 Two elevators were installed to take passengers from mezzanine level to the subway platforms.
 Persons in wheelchairs or with other mobility restrictions are now able to enter from street level by way of existing facilities in the major buildings on both sides of the station.